 How to start your 3D animation career

-Above is the process for how to make 3D animation on a large-scale production that requires the talents of many artists including both specialists and generalists.
-If it sounds like something you’d love to be a part of you can start working on your own small animations.
-You are in charge of a mini version of this process.
+The process outlined above shows how large-scale 3D animation productions come together, involving the skills of many talented artists, from specialists and generalists.
+If this sounds like a world you’d love to be part of, you can start by creating your own small animations—essentially a mini version of this production pipeline.

-Write out your script.
+Begin by writing your script.
 Who are your characters?
-What is your storyline?
-It could just be a small scene or scenario.
-Practice storytelling through visuals, sound, character, and sound.
+What's your storyline?
+It could be as simple as a brief scene or scenario.
+Focus on practicing storytelling through visuals, characters, dialogue, and sound.

-There are a range of 3D animation platforms on the market, with Maya being the industry standard.
-You can start by self-learning with your own experiments in 3D animation, however, navigating your way through the complexities of the genre can be daunting as you push yourself to produce more sophisticated work.
+There are many 3D animation platforms out there, with Maya being the industry standard.
+While you can experiment and self-learn, navigating the complexities of 3D animation can become overwhelming as you try to create more sophisticated projects.

 Learning the software can help you launch your career as a 3D animator, but often you will need help to navigate the complex programs.
-This is where formal training and guidance can help.
-Courses like CG Spectrum's 3D animation courses can help you build an impressive portfolio to help you launch your career.
-Led by animators who've worked on some of your favorite films, you'll receive industry insights and advice, personalized feedback on your work, as well as technical support, tips, and tricks.
+This is where formal training comes in handy.
+Programs like CG Spectrum's 3D animation courses help you build an impressive portfolio, providing mentorship from industry professionals who have worked on your favorite films.
+You'll get technical support, personalized feedback, and insider tips to sharpen your skills and bring your animation to life.

-CG Spectrum also offers personalized career services to help you get ahead in the competitive field of animation, even after you graduate!
+Plus, with CG Spectrum’s career services, you’ll get continued support to help you break into the competitive world of animation, even after you graduate!

 Trace how Pixar has changed 3D technologies with each of its titles.
 View part 2 here.